 What is the current Pokémon Go Season?

-This Season also coincides with Autumn in the Northern Hemisphere and Spring in the Southern Hemisphere.
+This Season also coincides with Summer in the Northern Hemisphere and Winter in the Southern Hemisphere.
 In addition to Deerling and Sawsbuck changing their forms to match the real world seasons, you can expect a handful of seasonally appropriate Pokémon in their respective hemispheres.

 The Season of Go runs from June 1, 2022 at 10 AM local time to September 1, 2022 at 10 AM local time.